imixs/imixs-workflow/src/site/markdown/core/workflowkernel.md

     // process workitem
     workitem=kernel.process(workitem);

-A plugin can also be injected by a CDI mechanism.
-Registered plugins are always each processing phase of a workitem.
-To unregister a single workItem the method unregisterPlugin can be called
+To unregister a single plugin, the method _unregisterPlugin()_ can be called:

     // unregister plugin by name
     kernel.unregisterPlugin(MyPlugin.class.getName());

-## The Processing Phase
-By calling the method process() from the WorkflowKernel the processing phase or a WorkItem can be started.
-During the processing phase the WorkflowKernel loads all activity entities assigned to the current process status and performs a call-back life-cycle for all registered plugins.
-A plugin can extend the the processing phase by adding additional activities on the activity stack which is defined by the property '$activityidlist' of the process instance.
-After the processing phase is finished the WorkflowKernel applies the new process status to the WorkItem depending on the process definition.

 ## The WorkflowContext
 The Interface _org.imixs.workflow.WorkflowContext_ defines an abstraction of the workflow management system.
-The WorkflowContext is used by the WorkflowKernel to provide the runtime-environment information to registered plugins.
+The WorkflowContext is used by the _WorkflowKernel_ to provide the runtime-environment information to registered plugins.

 The WorkflowContext provides the following methods: